CloudDCrow/shiny-loops/README.md

 Knowing that a shiny is ~ 1/8000, it means that leaving the bot on for a week would, on average find you 6 shinies (catching not included :P)

+## Contributing
+All contributions are welcome, even if just a feature recommendation or a small bug fix.